Rviewer-Challenges/JbRT05z8iLBNDus9Lk8p/memory-game-app/Comments.md

 - **Implementation**:
   - Accepts card data and renders a grid of cards based on the chosen difficulty level.
 - **Improvements**:
-  - Responsive Design: Ensure the grid adjusts to different difficulty levels.
+  - Responsive Design: Ensure the grid adjusts to different difficulty levels and screen sizes.
   - More animations need to be added to enhance user experience.

 ### Card Component